-The scheme falls within the 'Inverness and Ardersier Coastal' groundwaters which has been classified by SEPA as having an overall status of 'Good' (SEPA water classification hub).
+The scheme falls within the Strathnairn, Speyside and Cairngorms (SEPA ID: 150709) groundwater waterbody which has been classified by SEPA as having an overall status of 'Good' (SEPA water classification hub).

-There are multiple areas with a high likelihood of surface water flooding (every year these areas have a 10% chance of flooding) within and in close proximity to the scheme extents (SEPA Flood Map).
+There are multiple areas within the southern extent of the scheme with a high likelihood of surface water flooding (every year these areas have a 10% chance of flooding) (SEPA Flood Map).